hturnbull93/portfolio/README.md

 Green.

-Wrote a test that the Project renders a heading containing the title.
+Wrote a test that Project renders a heading containing the title.
 Red.

 - Added an h1 rendering the title from the frontmatter.

+Green.

+Wrote a test that Project renders a heading containing the tech stack.
+Red.

+- Added a h2 element that renders the tech from the frontmatter.

 Green.

 ### To Do